-Copyright 2016-2017 New York State Bar Association All rights reserved ISBN: 978-1-57969-503-3
+Copyright 2017-2018 New York State Bar Association All rights reserved ISBN: 978-1-57969-528-6 Product Number: 43508

-Product Number: 43507/43507E

-TABLE OF CONTENTS

-NYSBA Resources

-FAQ 13

-Two Member Benefits Offer Assistance With Every Lawyer's Daily Practice 20

-Ethics Opinions 23

-Lawyer Assistance Program 24

-Lawyer Referral: Good for Lawyers, Clients By Eva Valentin-Espinal 25

-Lawyer Assistance Program: New Study Presents New Possibilities for Lawyer Well-Being By Patrick McKenna and Patricia Spataro 28

-No Matter Your Interests, Pro Bono Opportunities Abound By Gloria Herron Arthur 30

-Practice of Law in New York State

-The Practice of Law in New York State An Introduction for Newly Admitted Attorneys 35

-Preparing for Practice

-How to Find a Job in State Government 89

-Legal Education and the Future of the Legal Profession Seeking Quality, Employers Target Skilled Law Grads; Law Firms Differ Over Skills Needed by Grads By Mark Mahoney 93

-What District Attorneys, Judges Prize in Lawyers By Brandon Vogel 96

-Attorney Professionalism

-Can Attorney Behavior Outside the Office Lead to Disciplinary Action?
-101

-Court Appearance 105

-What Is Sanctionable Conduct?
-110

-When You Disagree with the Senior Partner 116

-Zealous Advocacy or Gratuitous Insults?
+TABLE OF CONTENTS NYSBA Resources FAQ 13 Two Member Benefits Offer Assistance With Every Lawyer's Daily Practice 20 Ethics Opinions 23 Lawyer Assistance Program 24 Lawyer Referral: Good for Lawyers, Clients By Eva Valentin-Espinal 25 Lawyer Assistance Program: New Study Presents New Possibilities for Lawyer Well-Being By Patrick McKenna and Patricia Spataro 28 No Matter Your Interests, Pro Bono Opportunities Abound By Gloria Herron Arthur 30 Practice of Law in New York State The Practice of Law in New York State An Introduction for Newly Admitted Attorneys 35 Preparing for Practice How to Find a Job in State Government 89 Legal Education and the Future of the Legal Profession Seeking Quality, Employers Target Skilled Law Grads 93 Law Firms Differ Over Skills Needed by Grads By Mark Mahoney 93 What District Attorneys, Judges Prize in Lawyers By Brandon Vogel 96 Attorney Professionalism Can Attorney Behavior Outside the Office Lead to Disciplinary Action?
+101 Court Appearance 105 What Is Sanctionable Conduct?
+110 When You Disagree with the Senior Partner 116 Zealous Advocacy or Gratuitous Insults?
 120

-False Information?
-126

-Respecting Someone Else's Confidential Information By James M. Altman 130
+Respecting Someone Else's Confidential Information By James M. Altman

-Technology and the Law Embracing Technology in Everyday Practice: Professional and Ethical Obligations 147 Firm-Wide Data Security Policies 152 Mobile Devices, Hotspots and Preserving Attorney-Client Confidentiality 158 Being Prepared When the Cloud Rolls In By Natalie Sulimani 164 A Tool for Lawyers in Transition: LinkedIn By Jessica Thaler 17 1 Internet Poses New Problems for Lawyers Who Advertise By Mark Mahoney 176 Key Privacy and Information Security Issues Impacting the Practice of Law By Katherine Suchocki 178 Hashtag: Social Media and Jury Selection a Courtroom Concern By Cailin Brown 182 TECHLEX: How to Protect Yourself From Hackers Should Be 'Job #1' for Members By David Adkins 185 Facebook: The New Employment Battleground By Mary Noe 187 Social Media & The Law: Why ABA Opinion on Jurors and Social Media Falls Short By Mark A. Berman, Ignatius A. Grande & Ronald J. Hedges 196 Law Practice The Engagement Letter: Defining the Attorney-Client Relationship By Amianna Stovall and Joel A. Chernov 201 What Young Lawyers Need to Know About Their Ethical Obligations in Light of State-by-State Legalization of Marijuana By Brad Landau 205 Working from Home By Martin Minkowitz 21 3 The Mobile Law Office-From Lincoln to the Lincoln Lawyer By Gary Munneke 215
+Technology and the Law

+Embracing Technology in Everyday Practice: Professional and Ethical Obligations 143 Firm-Wide Data Security Policies 148 Mobile Devices, Hotspots and Preserving Attorney-Client Confidentiality 154 Being Prepared When the Cloud Rolls In By Natalie Sulimani 160 A Tool for Lawyers in Transition: LinkedIn By Jessica Thaler 167 Four Ways to Give Clients What They Want on Your LinkedIn Profile By Allison C. Shields 172 Internet Poses New Problems for Lawyers Who Advertise By Mark Mahoney 177 Key Privacy and Information Security Issues Impacting the Practice of Law By Katherine Suchocki 179 Hashtag: Social Media and Jury Selection a Courtroom Concern By Cailin Brown 183 TECHLEX How to Protect Yourself From Hackers Should Be 'Job #1' for Members By David Adkins 186 Facebook: The New Employment Battleground By Mary Noe 188 Social Media & The Law Why ABA Opinion on Jurors and Social Media Falls Short By Mark A. Berman, Ignatius A. Grande & Ronald J. Hedges 197 Law Practice The Engagement Letter: Defining the Attorney-Client Relationship By Amianna Stovall and Joel A. Chernov 203 What Young Lawyers Need to Know About Their Ethical Obligations in Light of State-by-State Legalization of Marijuana By Brad Landau 207 Working from Home By Martin Minkowitz 215 The Mobile Law Office-From Lincoln to the Lincoln Lawyer By Gary Munneke 217